+13. Press F2

-- 13. Press F2.
-The test pattern is removed; the test tool shows Contrast (CL 0120):MANUAL - 14.
-Press [53] (CAL).
+The test pattern is removed; the test tool shows Contrast (CL 0120):MANUAL

+- 14. Press [3] (CAL).
 The test tool shows a light display; the test pattern as shown in Figure 4-1 may not be visible or hardly visible.
-Observe the display closely, and verify that no dark pixels are shown.
+Observe the display closely, and verify that no dark pixels are shown. - 15.
+Turn the test tool OFF and ON to exit the calibration menu and to return to the normal operating mode.